 For most individuals, learning to change health habits requires a significant change of mindset.

-Additionally, focus to reduce health insurance premiums and medical costs is encouraging a shift from repeat medical care for the same condition to less expensive sustainable care that doesn’t require a prescription or hospital visit.
-Large self-insured companies are using coaches to improve employee health and cut claims costs, as are healthcare insurers.
+Additionally, the focus to reduce health insurance premiums and medical costs is encouraging a shift from repeat medical care for the same condition to less expensive sustainable care that doesn’t require a prescription or hospital visit.
+Larger, self-insured companies are using coaches to improve employee health and cut claims costs, as are healthcare insurers.

 Health coaching career outlook

-An estimated 109,000 health coaches and health educators advise and motivate clients to change bad lifestyle habits and to manage chronic conditions such as diabetes.
+An estimated 109,000 health coaches and health educators advise and motivate clients to change bad lifestyle habits and manage chronic conditions such as diabetes.

 The health management and wellness coaching field is expected to experience an annual growth rate of about 13%.

-Also, top employers of health and wellness professionals–including general medical and surgical hospitals, individual and family services, outpatient care centers, and government support organizations–are projected to grow seven to 18 percent over the next decade.
+Additionally, top employers of health and wellness professionals–including general medical and surgical hospitals, individual and family services, outpatient care centers, and government support organizations–are projected to grow seven to 18 percent over the next decade.
 This suggests positive growth for health and wellness jobs as well.

 According to Payscale, the median wages for health coaches are around $45,185.

-Advanced certifications, internships and cross-training in other healthcare specialties could improve a candidate’s chances of securing rewarding employment and earning higher wages.
+Advanced certifications, internships, and cross-training in other healthcare specialties could improve a candidate’s chances of securing rewarding employment and earning higher wages.

 The heath and wellness coaching career outlook is positive and growing.
 From fitness-focused careers to corporate wellness planning, job trends within the industry are constantly changing and developing.